Theatre

 Prerequisite(s): MTR 114.

-MTR 212 Ballet IV 1 Credits
+MTR 212 Ballet VI 1 Credits

 Continuation of MTR 211.
 Intermediate ballet, expanding upon Ballet III and concentrating upon the American lineage of ballet training.